 Block, Inc. f/k/a Square, Inc. Sued for Securities Law Violations; Investors Should Contact Block & Leviton for More Information

-/EIN News/ -- BOSTON, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Block & Leviton announces that a class action lawsuit has been filed against Block, Inc. f/k/a Square, Inc. (NYSE: SQ) for securities law violations.
+BOSTON, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- Block & Leviton announces that a class action lawsuit has been filed against Block, Inc. f/k/a Square, Inc. SQ for securities law violations.
 Investors who purchased shares and have lost money are encouraged to contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/sq.

 What is this all about?